mezzio/mezzio/doc/book/error-handling.md

 ```

 The calls to `writeToOutput(false)`, `allowQuit(false)`, and `register()` must be made to guarantee
-whoops will interoperate well with zend-expressive.
+whoops will interoperate well with mezzio.

 You can add more handlers if desired.

-Internally, when an exception is discovered, zend-expressive adds some data to the whoops output,
+Internally, when an exception is discovered, mezzio adds some data to the whoops output,
 primarily around the request information (URI, HTTP request method, route match attributes, etc.).

 See the next section for techniques on configuring the `WhoopsErrorHandler` as your final handler